awxkee/libblur/README.md

 ### Fast gaussian next

 Very fast.
 Produces very pleasant results close to gaussian.
-If 4K photo blurred in 10 ms this method will be done in 15 ms. Max radius ~150-180 for u8, for u16 will be less.
+Max radius ~150-180 for u8, for u16 will be less.

 O(log R) complexity.